PrincetonUniversity/STELLOPT/README.md

 # UTILITIES
 A Python interface using CTYPES is also included but it requires a static shared build of LIBSTELL.
-This is still a highly experimental option.
+We essentially attempt to provide a class for each code, and a separate utility to call for easy file manipulation and plotting.
+2D plotting in handled by Matplotlib while 3D is handled by VTK.
+We provide a wrapper class for VTK to ease integration.
 You can find the python scripts at `./pySTEL`.

 There are also some other plotting packages developed by group members.
 Here are some examples.

   - [matlabVMEC](https://github.com/lazersos/matlabVMEC): MATLAB packages for various codes.
   - [coilpy](https://github.com/zhucaoxiang/CoilPy): Python package for toroidal Fourier surface, coils, FOCUS and STELLOPT.

-If you are willing to share your code, please add your contributions here.

 # REPORT BUGS
 If you find any bugs or have any suggestions, please submit an issue